 Take a trip down the Baja, Mexico and you will see incredible scenery, desert flowers and blue sky stretching into the Pacific Ocean.
 You will also see mile after mile of agricultural farms growing strawberries, tomatoes, cucumbers, onions and more.

-In each of these fields, migrant workers work long days for very little pay.
+In each field, migrant workers work long days for very little pay.
 Most of these workers are indigenous people who have come from remote villages on mainland Mexico, or are now living in the Baja as second generation workers.
-Many of the parents who work in the fields have no alternative but to leave their children at home unsupervised which puts them at considerable risk.
+Many of the parents who work in the fields have no alternative but to leave their children at home unsupervised.
+This puts them at considerable risk.

-Recognizing the need for safe, quality day care, the founders of Safe Care Mission, Wayne and Claire Wagner, wanted to act on their compassion to serve the needy in the Maneadero area by opening up a much needed, free-of-charge Day Care.
+Seeing the need for safe, quality day care, the founders of Safe Care Mission, Wayne and Claire Wagner, acted on their compassion to serve the needy in the Maneadero area by opening up a much needed, free-of-charge Day Care.
 The Wagners had worked south of Maneadero for 6 years already when they began this new journey.

 The Day Care opened in August, 2009 in a rented house with 5 precious children.
 As word spread and numbers grew, a larger building was found and it also quickly grew to capacity.
-It wasn’t long before it was necessary to provide a small orphanage, created with the goal of ultimately keeping families together.
-Parents and most often single moms, are given a ‘helping hand up’ while they get back on their feet and put their house in order so that they can successfully care for their children.
+It wasn’t long before they had to provide a small orphanage, created with the goal of ultimately keeping families together.
+Parents and often single moms, are given a ‘helping hand up’ while they get back on their feet and put their house in order so that they can successfully care for their children.

 An ideal property was located on which to build a new, more functional day care facility and we broke ground on the new building in November, 2010 with the footings being poured soon after.
-As the funds were procured, construction continued and the walls were up by March, 2011.
-The Daycare building is now almost completely finished, running smoothly with around 40 children in care each day.
+As God sent the funds, construction continued and the walls were up by March, 2011.
+The Daycare building is now almost completely finished, running smoothly with around 50 children in care each day.

 In January 2016 the new Orphanage building on site was completed.
-We have approximately 20 children living in residence at this time, looked after by two sets of Mexican houseparents.
+We have approximately 20 children living in residence at this time, cared for by two sets of Mexican houseparents.

-God has been faithful so far in providing for each need.
+God has been faithful and always will be in providing for each need, this is why we named ourselves called –

 How We Work